FC Sportul Studențesc București: History

-Chart of yearly table positions of Sportul Studențesc in the national leagues.
+Chart of Sportul Studențesc's yearly league positions.

-On 11 February 1916 "Sporting Club Universitar Studențesc" was born, as an initiative of a group of professors and students.
-At the beginning, football, athletics and tennis were the club's only three departments.
-The president was professor Traian Lalescu, the world famous mathematician.
+On 11 February 1916, Sporting Club Universitar Studențesc was founded on the initiative of a group of professors and students.
+Football, athletics and tennis were initially the club's three sporting sections.
+Its first president was professor Traian Lalescu, the mathematician who played an important role in the development of Romanian higher education.